-It’s strange to think the 32-year-old Babel that was relegated with Fulham last season would arguably have been more useful to Liverpool than the 20-year-old Babel they signed from Ajax in 2007.
+It’s strange to think the 32-year-old Babel that was relegated with Fulham in 2019 would arguably have been more useful to Liverpool than the 20-year-old Babel they signed from Ajax in 2007.

 Yes, it was a sentimental signing, and that’s exactly why it was beautiful.
 We’re still annoyed the linesman disallowed that overhead kick against Birmingham on Fowler’s comeback appearance.